GeorgeSiougles/AIProjectAssignment/README.md

 Each Branch is split into the different steps of the assessment

-### 04-Containerization with Docker

-This branch is responsible for the containerization of the application
+### 05-DevOps and Continuous Integration

+This branch provides a workflow for github actions to automate deployment.
+It runs some tests and only deploys of they pass.

 ## Endpoints